-How to Create Live Streaming App: Tech Stack, Features, Cost
+How to Create Live Video Streaming App: Types, Tech Stack, Must-Have Features, Cost

 Considering that the live streaming market is expected to reach $224 billion by 2028, it is only natural that you’ll want a piece of the lucrative industry.
 However, to build a live streaming app is a challenging task that requires meticulous planning.